After completing this unit, you’ll be able to:

 Monitoring Batch Control Board

 Inbound Processing is a tab which stores baskets that have inbound direction.
 There are three sections available in this tab.
 That section includes Filter, Working Baskets and History Basket.
 All the incoming basket will store in Working Basket until you set the schedule to run or manually process them.
-When the baskets are done processing they will move to History Basket section automatically.
+When the baskets are done processing they will move to the History Basket section automatically.

 The filter is a screen where we can search the baskets.
 We can filter the baskets based on: